On My Annual Review & Sankalpa Process (Updated 2024)

 This is a process that must fit YOU, with an openness to evolve with your own needs.

-You could doodle your review, craft a vision board, reflect deeply and then hold onto one phrase or word as a touchstone insight rather than specific intentions, and/or work with a partner.
+You could doodle your review, craft a vision board, reflect deeply and then hold onto one phrase or word as a touchstone rather than specific intentions, and/or work with a partner.

 My annual retreat to engage in this process is one thing I do each year that makes everything else easier.
 If you can get away, even just away from work or other obligations (a stay-cation retreat), I highly recommend it.